© Copyright 2015, T. Stanfill Benns ( All emphasis within quotes is the author’s unless indicated otherwise.)

 - # 3: Bravo, for even without this translation that concealment has been noted and condemned by at least this author.
 The reason the Progressives suppressed it is obvious.
 The reason for its suppression by Traditionalists is stated in the comment above: they do not want anyone understanding Paul 6 was Antichrist, or that the system of the V2 popes is Antichrist’s own system.
 They wish to lull their followers into a false sense of security concerning the times, that the money might keep rolling in.
 It was Hugo Maria Kellner who first noted this phenomena within the SSPX in the 1970s.

 - # 4, para.1: It is precisely this corruption of Holy Scripture that brought Msgr.
-J. C. Fenton into conflict with his superiors and resulted in his eventual dismissal from the Catholic University of America.
+J. C. Fenton into conflict with his superiors and contributed to his eventual resignation from the Catholic University of America.
 This Fenton reveals in his diaries.
 It is also this very corruption that allowed the replacement of “for many” with “for all” in the Eucharistic consecration, the inviolate Canon of the Holy Sacrifice.

 - # 5, para.
 1: It has been the constant contention of the opponents of Cum ex… that this Bull CANNOT be and IS not, by credible authorities, interpreted in this manner.
 And yet Disandro observes this is precisely what the Bull says.
 Anyone who reads it carefully and examines it objectively cannot help but come to this same conclusion.
 Later in this document the case of how a pope validly elected might possibly fall into heresy will be addressed.

 - # 5, para.
 2: And here we must understand that any time there is a question of whether such persons could be rehabilitated, and those asking the question doubt whether or not this is possible, Canon Law orders them to return to the old law, (Can.
 6 no. 4).
 In the footnotes to Canon Law, we find the papal documents (old law) on which the canons are based.
 It is no coincidence that Cum ex… is listed as the basis for nearly every canon in the Code regarding penalties for heresy.
 So for those spouting off about the possibility of rehabilitating a Francis, as the papa materialiter/formaliter fantasy goes, you are contradicting an infallible decree!
-Please see the English translation of Pope St. Pius V’s document under Most Recent Articles on the Free Content site.
+Please see the English translation of Pope St. Pius V’s motto proprio under Papal documents on this site.

 - # 5, para.
 3: So already in 1987, Disandro is on the same page with those who see the total destruction of the Church before them today exactly as he describes.
 And that destruction is not limited to the defection of the men accepted as popes from the faith, but extends as well to the Cardinals and bishops who elected them, (Roncalli and Montini).
 For is not Antichrist preceded by the false prophet, (Apoc., Ch.
 13)?
 And did not Roncalli fulfill this role to the letter by convening the false V2 council?
 Moreover, Cum ex… is sanctioned by no less than Pope St. Pius V. But somehow, those believing in these documents are wrong?